On the logical and computational properties of the Vitali covering theorem: Discussion and conclusion

 As noted above, the development of measure theory in `computational' frameworks like e.g.\ Reverse Mathematics, constructive mathematics, and computable analysis, proceeds by studying the computational properties of \emph{countable approximations} of measurable objects.
 To be absolutely clear, theorems in these fields are generally \emph{not} about objects \emph{themselves}, but about \emph{representations} of objects.
 Of course, this observation is of little concern \emph{in general} as there are `representation theorems' that express that `nice' representations always exist.
 Nonetheless, there are two conceptual problems that arise from our results, as follows.

 First of all, \emph{in the particular case} of RM, there is a potential problem with using representations: the aim of RM is to find the minimal axioms required to prove theorems of ordinary mathematics `as they stand' (see \cite{simpson2}*{I.8.9.5} for this exact wording).
 Thus, the logical strength/hardness of a theorem should not change upon the introduction of representations, lest this distort the RM-picture!
-However, our results in Section \ref{conv} provide two examples of theorems, namely the \emph{dominated and monotone convergence theorems}, for which the hardness changes quite dramatically upon introducing codes.
-Indeed, the aforementioned theorems both imply $\WHBU$, which requires $\Z_{2}^{\Omega}$ for a proof, while these theorems expressed via codes in $\L_{2}$ are provable in weak systems by \cite{simpson2}*{X.1} and \cite{avi1337}.
-Thus, the introduction of codes can significantly distort the logical hardness of a theorem, namely by `as much as' full second-order arithmetic itself, something undesirable in RM.
+However, we have identified interesting theorems, i.e.\ the Vitali covering theorem and $\WHBU$, for which the hardness changes quite dramatically upon introducing codes.
+Indeed, in terms of (conventional) comprehension, $\WHBU$ is not provable in $\Z_{2}^{\omega}$ but provable $\Z_{2}^{\Omega}$; the same holds if we restrict to Baire 2 or semi-continuous functions (see Footnote \ref{floeker}).
+However, $\ATR_{0}+\Delta_{2}^{1}$-induction proves $\HBU$ (and hence $\WHBU$) formulated via codes for Borel functions by \cite{basket2}*{Prop.\ 3.2}.

 Secondly, there is another, more subtle, aspect to our results, namely pertaining to the formalisation of mathematics in second-order arithmetic.
 Simpson (and many others) claims that the latter can accommodate large parts of mathematics: \begin{quote} [\dots] focusing on the language of second order arithmetic, the weakest language rich enough to express and develop the bulk of mathematics. (\cite{simpson2}*{Preface}) \end{quote} Let us first discuss a concept for which the previous quote is undeniably correct: continuous functions, which are represented by codes in RM (see \cite{simpson2}*{II.6.1}).
 Now, Kohlenbach has shown in \cite{kohlenbach4}*{\S4} that $\WKL$ suffices to prove that every continuous function on Cantor space has a code.
 Hence, assuming $\WKL$, a theorem in $\L_{\omega}$ about (higher-order) continuous functions (on Cantor space) does not really change if we introduce codes, i.e.\ there is a perfect match between the theorem expressed in $\L_{2}$ and $\L_{\omega}$.
 In other words, \emph{second-order} $\WKL$ (working in $\RCAo$) proves that the the second-order formalisation has the same scope as the original.
 In conclusion, $\L_{2}$ can talk about \emph{certain} continuous functions \emph{via codes}, and $\WKL$ (working in $\RCAo$) guarantees that the approach-via-codes actually is talking about \emph{all} (higher-order) continuous functions.
 In this light, Simpson's quote seems justified and correct.